samdharris/aaaf-assignment/server/README.md

 ## Installation

-Run `yarn` from within the server's root directory.
+1. Run `scripts/install.sh` from within the server's root directory.
+2. Open the generated `.env` file and replace any occurences of `REPLACE` with their appropriate values.

 ## Seeding mongodb.